On this page

-According to Section 29.4 of the Copyright Act, educators can copy a work to project an image of that copy using an overhead projector or similar device.
-It is arguable that a "similar device" includes data projectors (PowerPoint presentations).
-However, this exemption does not apply if the image is commercially available on the Canadian market and can be acquired within a reasonable time and for a reasonable price.
+According to Section 29.4 of the Copyright Act, educators can, for the purposes of education or training, copy a work to display an image in the classroom or elsewhere on University premises.
+This includes data projectors (PowerPoint presentations).
+However, this exemption does not apply if the image is commercially available on the Canadian market in a medium that is appropriate for the intended purpose, and can be acquired within a reasonable time and for a reasonable price.

 Images from commercial databases (ARTstor) for which the library has a licenced agreement can be used in classroom presentations.

-Generally, it is necessary to obtain permission to copy as well as distribute a copyright protected work on the Internet, unless it is from a licenced database.
+Generally, it is necessary to obtain permission to copy as well as distribute a copyright protected work on the internet, unless it is from a licenced database or authorisation has been obtained from the copyright owner.
 However, it is also arguable that images can be used under the following conditions: